 (The Peoria HO serves the field offices in Bloomington, Decatur, Galesburg, Pekin, Peoria, Rock Island, and Springfield.)

-The laws, rules, and procedures of applying for Social Security disability in Illinois can be difficult for a disabled worker to navigate on their own.
-Many applicants choose to hire an experienced Illinois SSDI attorney.
+The laws, rules, and procedures for applying for Social Security disability in Illinois can be difficult for disabled workers to navigate on their own.
+Many applicants choose to hire experienced SSDI attorneys.
 If you've been denied benefits and need to appeal, it makes sense to talk to a disability lawyer, who can increase your chances of winning your appeal.
-You can use our lawyer locator below to contact an Illinois disability lawyer.

 Need a lawyer?
 Start here.